 WHEREAS, Mrs. Hovis' work and dedication will undoubtedly leave a lasting impact on the Radford University community and the Commonwealth;

 NOW, THEREFORE, I, Terence R. McAuliffe, do hereby recognize MARY ANN JENNINGS HOVIS and her service in our COMMONWEALTH OF VIRGINIA, and I call this observance to the attention of all our citizens.

-Secretary the Commonwealth
+Keery Themass Secretary of the Commonwealth